 The argument is that the reduction in immigration would lead to a decrease in supply of labour and thereby an increase in wages.
-While this might be true in some selected professions for a short time, this argument does not consider the fact that productivity, ie how much a worker produces in a given amount of time, depends on the worker’s skills and the equipment they are working with, whether the goods they produce are in demand and at what price they become unaffordable.
-Productivity drives ultimately how much an employer can pay their employees.
-The argument also ignores the fact that more people demand more things, drink more beer in pubs, buy more food, require more repairs of more cars etc etc – and fewer people do less of this.
+While this might be true in some selected professions for a short time, this argument does not consider the fact that productivity, i.e. how much a worker produces in a given amount of time, depends on the worker’s skills and the equipment they are working with, whether the goods they produce are in demand and at what price they become unaffordable.
+Productivity is ultimately what drives how much an employer can pay their employees.
+The argument also ignores the fact that more people demand more things, drink more beer in pubs, buy more food, require more repairs of more cars, etc, etc – and fewer people are doing less of this.

 However, as always things are more complicated.
 There may be areas, villages, or small towns where these dynamics do not work.
 Where low and medium skilled workers are replaced by cheaper immigrants, where the young immigrants and their children require school places, GP time and housing which are not easily made available.
 And this does not address questions of changes in local culture, which some people may find offensive or irritating.

-It is important that decision makers at national level have both these effects in mind when they make decisions.
-The overall additional resource provided by migrants, the additional jobs created by their very presence – in an ageing society which needs young workers to care for older people, to pay taxes to fund the NHS etc – but also those people who are not able to benefit from this overall opportunity.
+It is important that decision makers at a national level have both these effects in mind when they make decisions.
+The overall additional resources provided by migrants, the additional jobs created by their very presence – in an ageing society which needs young workers to care for older people, to pay taxes to fund the NHS, etc – but also those people who are not able to benefit from this overall opportunity.